 **If you do not see the Company_RecID column in your company list view in ConnectWise, you can add this field by clicking on the gear icon to customize the list view, then find Company_RecID in the hidden columns section and use the arrows in the middle to move the column over to the visible columns list.

-To update existing ConnectWise companies, you'll need to enter the ConnectWise ID number, if the ID provided is invalid, the sync will not be able to update the record.
+To update existing ConnectWise companies, you'll need to enter the ConnectWise ID number.
+If the ID provided is invalid, the sync will not be able to update the record.

 Site Number